 How long do shingles symptoms last?

 After the rash disappears, some people can still experience long-term pain.
-They can even develop a condition called postherpetic neuralgia.
+They may also develop a condition called postherpetic neuralgia.

 What causes shingles to suddenly appear?